A fall twist on a classic dish, this Vegan Butternut Squash Lasagna with bechamel sauce is the perfect dish for omnivores and vegans alike.

-Heat vegan butter in a medium sauce pan over medium-high heat.
-Once butter is melted, add flour and stir over heat for 3-4 minutes, until mixture is smooth and golden-brown.
-In another pot, bring milk and minced garlic to a boil.
+Heat vegan butter in a medium saucepan over medium-high heat.
+Once butter is melted, add flour and stir over heat for 3-4 minutes, until the mixture is smooth and golden-brown.
+In another pot, bring milk, minced garlic, nutmeg, and salt to a boil.
 Add hot milk to butter/flour mixture in 3 batches.
 Bring to a boil, whisking often, then reduce heat to a simmer.
 Cook for 10 minutes, whisking constantly.
 Once thick and creamy, remove from heat and set aside.
-Sauce will continue to thicken as it cools.
+The sauce will continue to thicken as it cools.

-In an 8x8 or 9x6 baking sheet, pour a small amount of Bechamel Sauce on the bottom and spread evenly.
+In a 9x13 baking dish, pour a small amount of Bechamel Sauce on the bottom and spread evenly.

-Top with a 3rd layer of noodles and final layer of Bechamel.
+Top with the 3rd layer of noodles and the final layer of Bechamel.

 - Cover in foil and bake for 40 minutes.
 Remove from heat and let cool 15 minutes before slicing.
 Top with vegan parmesan cheese and/or parsley and serve.